NextronSystems/asgard-manual/usage/debugging.rst

 You should now be able to reach the ASGARD Server under the new FQDN.
 Navigate to ``https://FQDN:8443`` being the FQDN the one you defined earlier in the script.

-You should now install again the agents on the endpoints , they should now be communicating correctly back to ASGARD.
-Remember to review the network requirements section to ensure all needed ports are open from the endpoint to the ASGARD Management Center.
+You should now install the agents on the endpoints again.
+They should be communicating correctly back to ASGARD by now.
+Remember to review the network requirements section to ensure all needed ports are open to the ASGARD Management Center from the endpoint.